WeronikaMagdalena/tic-tac-toe-terraform/README.md

 ## Environment architecture

 ### Description
-This project deploys a TicTacToe game application on AWS using Terraform.
-The infrastructure consists of the following components:
+This project deploys a TicTacToe game application in EC2 instance using Terraform.

 ### Scheme
 - **VPC (Virtual Private Cloud)**: Provides an isolated network environment for the deployment of resources.
 The VPC is configured with a CIDR block of "10.0.0.0/16" to accommodate the required resources.